What to Bring to Galapagos and Ecuador? Packing List 2020

 A friend of mine spent a day in bed after getting badly burnt and missed out on swimming with Galapagos Penguins (his No. 1 thing to do).
 Don’t let something similar happen to you.

 Please note that the sunscreen here is expensive (around $20 for a small bottle), so it is best to bring your own before arriving.
-Further, bring hats, a shawl and maybe an oversized t-shirt in the case that you feel yourself burning up.
-Remember when compiling all the items in your Galapagos packing list, put the sunscreen in the checked bag or they will throw it out!
+Moreover, bring sunhats, a shawl, and breathable lightweight shirts in the case that you feel yourself burning up.
+Remember when you are packing your bag, put the sunscreen in the checked bag or they may throw it out!

 During your cruise, you will hear the term ‘wet landing’.
 This means that in contrast to a ‘dry’ landing, you will disembark from the zodiac right into the water (usually ankle-deep).
 For such landings, water shoes are ideal.
 Don’t forget your swimming outfit either.